jaromirchaloupka/ATDD.TestScriptor/README.md

 - `LookupValueContact.al`
 - `LookupValueReport.al`

 After that you can finally copy the `.al` Test Codeunits into your solution and write Testing logic.
+The idea behind that feature is to create ATDD Scenarios in `ATDD.Scenarios.xlsx` file and then only to run `ATDD.TestScriptor.ps1` script and copy the generated `.al` Test Codeunits into your solution and write your own Test logic into the generated Test Functions.